Arachnid/df-vizier/README.md

 # DF Vizier

-This plugin implements an AI player for ~Dwarf Fortress~ Dark Forest.
+This plugin implements an AI assistant player for ~Dwarf Fortress~ Dark Forest.

-The AI is "agent-based"; that is, each planet acts independently, though with knowledge of the global state.
-A series of action types are defined (such as claiming an artefact, attacking a planet, etc).
-Each round, each planet calls each action type handler in order until it finds an action that it should execute.
+Vizier is structured around "action handlers"; each handler knows how to perform a specific action, such as mining for artifacts, upgrading planets, or sending energy.
+You decide what action handlers to activate on each planet you own.
+Each time Vizier does a run, it checks every planet you own, running all the enabled action handlers, in order, until one returns an action to execute.

+Handlers have global settings affecting their behaviour; settings can be overriden on a per-planet basis.

-Once a round completes, the AI waits until all triggered transactions have completed before starting a new round.
+Once a run completes, the AI waits until all triggered transactions have completed before starting a new round.

-Currently defined action handlers (in priority order):
- 1. Prospect & find artefacts
- 2. Upgrade planets and send silver
- 3. Send energy to friendly planets
- 4. Capture hostile planets

-Handlers that involve sends typically have a common structure: they take in a list of candidate planets that are reachable from the current planet, filter it on certain criteria (such as owner, incoming attacks, level etc), then score all matching planets using a scoring function.
-Finally they iterate through the candidates in score order until they find a candidate that meets the requirement for the action (if any).

-Several scoring functions are defined:
- - A general 'planet score', intended to reflect the planet's desirability to capture and retain.
-Planets are also evaluated in this order on each run.
- - A 'silver need score', reflecting the planet's need for silver to be sent to it.
+### UI
+![planet_list.png]

+When no planet is selected, Vizier shows a sortable table of all planets you own.
+Each action handler has a column with checkboxes for all planets it applies to, so handlers can be quickly toggled for each planet.
+Clicking on a planet in the left column will select it.

+![planet_config.png]

+When a planet is selected (via the planet list or otherwise), Vizier changes to showing configuration settings for that planet.
+Each supported handler is shown along with an 'enable' checkbox.
+When enabled, configuration setting overrides for that handler on the selected planet are shown; untick 'default' or make a change to a value to override that setting.
+Click 'Save' to commit your changes.

+Some configuration options can be set on hostile planets.
+Selecting a hostile planet will show you these settings, but without the ability to enable or disable handlers.

+Clicking 'Global Config' on any screen allows you to update default settings for all planets.

+## Handler Configuration
+By default Vizier runs in "dry run" mode, and does a run every 60 seconds.
+In dry run mode, actions are reported in the main UI, but not executed.

+### ⛏️ Find Artifacts
+This handler is automatically enabled on all Foundries, and unavailable elsewhere.
+It can be manually disabled if desired.

+### 👑 Upgrade Planet
+This handler is only available on Planets.
+By default it is disabled.
+To use, first set your desired upgrade paths and ranks in the global configuration, then enable on planets you want upgraded.

+### 🔋 Send Energy
+This handler is disabled by default.
+Enabled planets will, by default, send energy to other planets, either for attacks or to help refill friendly planets.

+Each planet has a priority.
+Planets aim to send energy to the target planet with highest priority, after accounting for the efficiency of sending energy between the two planets.
+A graph search algorithm is used to ensure energy is sent by the most efficient route - so a low level planet will send to a neighbouring high level planet that has sends enabled, rather than trying to send to a distant planet directly.

+Priorities default to 0 - meaning the planet will not receive energy for itself, only as part of a route to targets with nonzero priorities.
+The values of priorities matter only relative to each other, so you can use whatever numbers you feel comfortable with.

+A number of other settings are confirable:
- - An 'energy need score', reflecting the planet's need for energy to be sent to it.
+ - Min. energy reserve: The minimum percentage of the source planet's energy to retain after a send.
+Defaults to 15%.

-When a planet is evaluating a target for capture, the general score of the planet is divided by 'effort' - the amount of resources required to capture that planet, and planets are sorted by 'effort'.
-This avoids the AI putting in enormous effort to capture desirable but inaccessible planets.
-Modifiers are also applied if a planet can attack but not completely capture a target.

-Each run a 'state' variable is maintained, containing dynamic state of interest to handlers; this includes information on the expected incoming energy and silver to each planet, and helps action handlers avoid overallocating sends of energy or silver to target planets.

-The UI, such as it is, displays all upcoming actions, and what percentage of the required resource the planet is at before it can enact the action.
-All settings are made via constants in the source code.
+ - Max send amount: The maximum percentage of source planet's energy cap to send at once.
+If a capture or top-up requires more energy than the planet can send at once, it will wait until it can send this percentage without eating into the reserve.
+Defaults to 70% - with the default reserve of 15% this means sends will typically happen at 85% energy.
+ - Min capture energy: The minimum percentage of target energy cap to fill on a successful attack.
+Defaults to 5%.
+ - Min target percentage: The minimum percentage of target energy cap to affect with a send.
+If a send would make a smaller impact than this, it is skipped entirely.
+Defaults to 5%.

+## Installing and running

 To get started run: